AFAgarap/AFAgarap.github.io/_posts/2020-11-03-pytorch-datasets.md

 for loading datasets and creating data loaders for my models.

-So, I decided to write my own Python library for loading datasets and creating data loaders for them, that I can reuse in my projects.
+So, I decided to write my own Python library for loading datasets and creating data loaders for them, one which I can reuse in my projects.
 I use image classification datasets for most of the models I try to learn, and/or to modify or improve.
 Hence, I started filling in my library with the standard image classification datasets such as [MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#mnist), [Fashion-MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#fashion-mnist), [EMNIST-Balanced](https://pytorch.org/docs/stable/torchvision/datasets.html#emnist), [CIFAR10](https://pytorch.org/docs/stable/torchvision/datasets.html#cifar),